dmmnjaws/ASoft-2020-2021-quizzes-tutor-arquitecture-documentation/documentation/module_view_data_model.md

 ### <span style="color:#0080ff">Assessment</span>
 This entity corresponds to an assessment's data and it's identified by a unique Integer id.
 It's a weak entity depending on one and only one **CourseExecution**.
-- **Semantics:** An assessment is an evaluation, in the form of a group of questions polled from a conjunction of topics (Refer to **TopicConjunction** to understand how an assessment is mapped to a conjunction of topics).
-An asssessment exists exclusively in the context of a course's execution, since using the exact same assessments in different executions of the course may lead to student evalutation fraud.
+- **Semantics:** An assessment is a group of questions polled from a conjunction of topics (Refer to **TopicConjunction** to understand how an assessment is mapped to a conjunction of topics).
+An asssessment exists exclusively in the context of a course's execution, since even though the questions remain the same across multiple executions of the course, the assessments should be created according to annual/semiannual necessities.
-`Discuss with teacher if this is correct, because it seems assessment fetches questions based on Topiconjunction and I'm not sure.`

 ### <span style="color:#0080ff">AuthDemoUser</span>
 This entity is a *specialization* of **AuthUser**, relating to the authentication of a demo user.
 It's identified by a unique Integer id.